Sowmyaveerappan/css_display_property_1/README.md

 # css_display_property_1
-Have created this page using display property in css
+Have created this page using display property in css.